All at once I've had enough;

 - On Blood+ the Schiff are a group of people who were used in lab experiments to create artificial Chiropterans(although ironically they resemble more traditional vampires than the chevaliers or the chiropterans themselves, the Schiff are susceptible to sunlight, the chiropterans and chevaliers are not), however, they were a failed attempt and suffered from a disease called "The Thorn" that basically meant that their bodies would end up crystalizing.
 They were all chased by both cinq-fleche and the chevaliers, in the end there were just three left, and one of them was suffering an Anti-Heroic BSOD and was showing signs of also having the Thorn.
 In the end, after Moses (the leader of the group) was able to help Karman (the Thorn afflicted) to come to terms with himself and with the death of his friends, both of them decided to face the sunlight for the first (in years since they were turned into Schiff) and last time.
 As for Lulu (the youngest of them, and only remaining Schiff) she was put to the care of the main characters after being cured of the Thorn.

-- In the backstory of Shindo in Nightwalker, we learn that after an attack on his family.
-His mother was killed, but his little sister was alive enough to be turned.
-However when she learned Shindo was responsible for their mother's death, she choose to kill herself by jumping into the sunlight to his dismay.
+- In the backstory of Shindo in Nightwalker, we learn that after an attack on his family, his mother was killed but his little sister was alive enough to be turned.
+However, when she learned Shindo was responsible for their mother's death, she was so desperate that she choose to kill herself by jumping into the sunlight, much to his dismay.